tidyverse/tidyverse.org/content/blog/tidymodels-errors-q4/index.md

 categories: [programming]
 tags: [tidymodels, package maintenance, tune, parsnip]
-rmd_hash: bd6d689cf1e0592d
+rmd_hash: 247c47aa9b60a376

 ---

-Twice a year, the tidymodels team comes together for "spring cleaning," a week-long project devoted to package maintenance.
+Twice a year, the tidymodels team comes together for "[spring cleaning](https://www.tidyverse.org/blog/2023/06/spring-cleaning-2023/)", a week-long project devoted to package maintenance.
 Ahead of the week, we come up with a list of maintenance tasks that we'd like to see consistently implemented across our packages.
 Many of these tasks can be completed by running one usethis function, while others are much more involved, like issue triage.[^1] In tidymodels, triaging issues in our core packages helps us to better understand common ways that users struggle to wrap their heads around an API choice we've made or find the information they need.
 So, among other things, refinements to the wording of our error messages is a common output of our spring cleanings.
 This blog post will call out three kinds of changes to our erroring that came out of this spring cleaning:

 -   Improving existing errors: [The outcome went missing](#outcome)
 -   Do something where we once did nothing: [Predicting with things that can't predict](#predict)